NEWSLabNTU/2024-zenoh_remote_driving/README.md

 # zenoh_remote_driving
-It's the project for the purpose of deploying the remote driving task over Zenon
+It's the project to deploy the remote driving task over Zenoh.

 # Prerequisites